Community Tracking Study Household Survey, 2003: [United States] (ICPSR 4216)

 As explained in the technical documentation, some variables are restricted from general dissemination for reasons of confidentiality.
 Users interested in obtaining these data must complete an Agreement for the Use of Confidential Data, specify the reasons for the request, and obtain IRB approval or notice of exemption for their research.
 Apply for access to these data through the ICPSR restricted data contract portal, which can be accessed via the study home page.

 A sample of households was selected from within the 60 CTS sites using random-digit dialing techniques.
 This telephone sample was augmented with an area probability sample of households without telephones or with substantial interruptions in telephone service.
 The telephone sample was derived by selecting telephone numbers from the previous CTS Household Survey and telephone numbers that were not included in the Round Three (2000-2001) survey.
 The nontelephone component sampled addresses from the previous survey and addresses that were not covered by the previous survey.
 In all, 23,029 Round Three respondents were reinterviewed in Round Four.
 Unlike the previous CTS Household Surveys, the fourth round lacks a supplemental sample, an independent national telephone sample of about 5,700-6,100 people which was selected in each of the earlier three surveys.

-Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
+2005-06-22 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Created online analysis version with question text.